Oneo64/Oneo64/README.md

-I make games, apps, websites, and programs for real-life robots using multiple programming languages (C, C#, Java, JavaScript, Python, etc).
+Hello, my name is Neo and I make games, apps, websites, and programs for real-life robots using multiple programming languages (C, C#, Java, JavaScript, Python, etc).
 I also like to create worlds, languages, characters, and creative writing tools (like item generators).
 Other handles I use include @neo_256 on YouTube, Needaadoo on Scratch, Niall/Njáll/Rhondar for RPGs whenever I need a more medieval-sounding name, etc.

 #### Coding projects
 - [AI Story](https://github.com/Oneo64/AI-Story)